omnibenchmark-renku/contributed-project-templates/omnibench-processing/README.md

 Template to process raw dataset from omnibenchmark projects.
 The template assumes that you uploaded datasets to Renku using the [`omnibench_dataset`](https://github.com/ansonrel/contributed-project-templates/tree/main/omnibench-dataset) template or a similar project.

-This template explains how to import the desired datasets and process them uniformly before passing them to the methods.
+This template explains how to import the desired datasets and process them uniformly before passing them to  methods.
 As an example, this template shows how to perform normalization, HVG, PCA, TSNE, UMAP on a dummy dataset of the same style as for the `omnibench_dataset`.

 ## Steps to process your omnibenchmark data